1970s in fashion: Image gallery

-A West German school girl with Schultüte in 1970, with a 'hippyish' outfit on.
+A West German schoolgirl with Schultüte in 1970, with a 'hippyish' outfit on.

-Swedish model Efva Attling in a "midi" dress, Kings Road, London, 1971.
+Two Swedish models in Kings Road, London, 1971; Efva Attling in a "midi" dress.

 Fashion models in Leipzig, GDR, 1972.
-One of the girls is modelling a "maxi" dress.
+One of the women is modelling a "maxi" dress.

 Siouxsie Sioux of the English punk group Siouxsie and the Banshees.

 David Bowie in the early 1970s.

-American First Lady Pat Nixon wears a shirt with the wide collar that was popular until the final years of the decade.
+American First Lady Pat Nixon wears a white dress that was popular until the final years of the decade.

 Girl in 1973 with a "flicked" hairstyle.

 Los Angeles high school students, 1973.
 The tousled, blond surfer hair was popular for young men in southern California.

 Singer Billy Preston in 1974 wearing an Afro hairstyle.